 This clause presents requirements for interoperation with legacy devices/systems.
 When used in a conference with Telepresence system these legacy devices may not perceive telepresence.

-Int01: The telepresence system is required to support that both traditional videoconferencing endpoints and telepresence endpoints can participate in a same conference.
+Int01: It is required that a telepresence system support both traditional videoconferencing endpoints and telepresence endpoints can participate in a same conference.

-Int02: The telepresence system is recommended to support that a traditional videoconferencing system can connect to the telepresence system in a cascaded conference mode.
+Int02: It is recommended that a telepresence system support that a traditional videoconferencing system can connect to the telepresence system in a cascaded conference mode.

-Int03: The telepresence system is recommended to allow audio only legacy devices to participate in a conference.
+Int03: It is recommended that a telepresence system allow audio only legacy devices to participate in a conference.

 Interoperation between telepresence systems